 AKA: LAUGHING GAS, POPPERS, SNAPPERS, WHIPPETS

-LONG-TERM EFFECTS Inhalants go through the lungs and into the bloodstream, and are quickly distributed to the brain and other organs in the body.
-Ongoing exposure to inhalants can lead to brain or nerve fiber damage that produces results similar to that of multiple sclerosis including trouble walking, bending, or talking.
+Inhalants go through the lungs and into the bloodstream, and are quickly distributed to the brain and other organs in the body.
+Ongoing exposure to inhalants can lead to brain or nerve fiber damage that produces results similar to that of multiple sclerosis; such as trouble walking, bending, or talking.
 Inhalants can also damage the heart, lungs, liver and kidneys.
 Prolonged abuse can permanently affect thinking, movement, vision and hearing.